A marathon achievement! – Kreston Reeves team complete Brighton Marathon for charity

 We are proud to announce that a group from Kreston Reeves completed the 2017 Brighton Marathon on Sunday 9 April in what were unseasonably hot conditions.
 The team has so far raised just under £5,000 for local charities.

 Our runners included Tim Maakestad, Ruth Tomkin Munro, Terry Burgum and Jake Standing, who supported Chesnut Tree House (the Gatwick office’s chosen charity), and Steve Moss who ran in aid of St Luke’s Trust (the London office’s chosen charity), in addition to Mind and Cystic Fibrosis Trust.
-We are also incredibly proud of Sean Rodwell and Phil Reynolds from the firm who completed the race and raised funds by holding a sweepstake for staff at the our Chatham office to guess their combined finishing time.
+We are also incredibly proud of Sean Rodwell from the firm who completed the race and raised funds by holding a sweepstake for staff at the our Chatham office to guess their combined finishing time.

 The team joined over 12,000 people from across a variety of backgrounds, from fun runners to elite athletes, as they laced up their trainers to take part in the eighth Brighton Marathon, on what was the hottest day of the year so far!